 - Small Colleges and University Faculty Forum Travel Grant, 2016

 - Grant-in-Aid, Spring 2014 – merit-based grant funded by Teacher College, Columbia University

 - Funded graduate participant – Beyond Pedagogy Workshop, Acadia University, Wolfville, Nova Scotia – September 15-18, 2011

-- Sasakawa Young Leaders Fellowship Fund – Sasakawa Fellow, World Expo Shanghai, Summer 2010
+- Sasakawa Young Leaders Fellowship Fund – Awarded a $4000 travel grant to study the World Expo in Shanghai, China, Summer 2010

 - Foreign Language and Area Studies (FLAS) Fellowship, Duke University, 2007-2008